 I add picture files to Photos using the Import function.
 I use the full resolution versions of these pictures and let Photos downscale them, rather than trying to shrink them to the screen resolution.
 I adjust each picture to make it look good on the TV, cropping it to HDTV proportions if possible in order to avoid black bars on the sides, and adjusting the exposure, saturation, noise, definition, and sharpness.

 I add music tracks to iTunes by ripping CDs or vinyl, or by buying music online.
+I have imported over 11,000 tracks into iTunes.
 I defined several playlists with different groups of music tracks.
 To play music at random, I set up a playlist of chosen songs, click in iTunes, and then activate the "shuffle" icon.

 The Apple Remote app on an iPhone or iPad will cause iTunes to skip to a new song, list what's playing, change volume, etc. -- when it works.
 (The iPhone or iPad must be on the same wireless network as the Mac running iTunes.)